Millions of people practice Qigong (pronounced “chee-Gong”) every day.

 - Parkinson’s Disease

-If you’re interested in just some of the evidence-based scientific research validating Qigong as a means to health and healing, here are links to 10 studies and their outcomes about the benefits of Qigong.
+If you’re interested in just some of the evidence-based scientific research validating Qigong as a means of healing, here are links to 10 studies and their outcomes about the benefits of Qigong.
 Enjoy.

 modulation of gene expression and epigenetics from affects of Integrative Medicine, reductions of chronic pain and depression, reduction of inflammation-related gene expression, reduction of fibromyalgia symptoms, management of Type 2 diabetes, improvements in hypertension, management of arthritis and depression, cancer management, improving brain health, reducing chronic fatigue syndrome and depression in women

-To learn about session protocols and timing, please click the button.Session Information
+To book a session, please click the button.Session Information